sumnerevans/sumnerevans.com/content/about.md

 * Programming
 * Computer Science
+* Software Architecture and Software Engineering
+* Teaching
+* Self hosting and owning my data
 * Free and Open Source Software
-* Self hosting and owning my data
-* Teaching

 I'm grateful to have a great job where I am able to exercise my love of programming and computer science.
 On the side, I work on a variety of open